The 3 key factors of a successful loyalty program

 Don't get me wrong - I understand that the 'Chef's Table' example I mentioned above might be enormously appreciated by some, but maybe not at all to you.

-That is why loyalty programs should also be much more personal, instead of generic savings rules and rewards.
+That is why loyalty programs and B2B incentive programs should also be much more personal, instead of generic savings rules and rewards.
 After all, every customer is different.

 Only on the basis of data can you determine which reward is suitable for which group of customers.
 We call this Account Based Loyalty (ABL).
 This form of hyper-personalization is crucial if you want to keep consumers motivated within your loyalty program.
 In fact, some consumers today demand this the moment their data is shared.